WhiskyTangoFawks/LunarFalloutPlus/README.md

 ## Additional Setup (post wabbajack installation)
 ### Customisation
 1. Pick your Profile: "Life in the Ruins", or "Life in the Ruins - CreationClubPaints" if you have the required set of creation club paint jobs
-    -  Creation Club Profile - Copy the creation club files from your `fallout4/data directory` into the `[NODELETE] CreationClub Paint Jobs` mod folder.
-If you CTD immediately on load on the Creation Club profile, but not on the regular profile, then you've hit your BSA limit, and need to repack the creation club content, [see here for more details](https://github.com/WhiskyTangoFawks/LunarFalloutPlus/blob/main/CreationClubContent.md)
+    -  Creation Club Profile - Copy the creation club files from your `fallout4/data directory` into a new mod folder named, for example, `[NODELETE] CreationClub Paint Jobs` mod folder.
+    - If you CTD immediately on load on the Creation Club profile, but not on the regular profile, then you've hit your BSA limit, and need to repack the creation club content, [see here for more details](https://github.com/WhiskyTangoFawks/LunarFalloutPlus/blob/main/CreationClubContent.md)
-2. (Optional) Download and install into the mod folder `[NODELETE] Cross Skin Packs` the Strigidae and Brotherhood Recon Expeditionary Suit, and Cross Break Action Laser skin packs from https://gumroad.com/niero.
+2. (Optional) Download and install into a new mod folder named something like `[NODELETE] Cross Skin Packs`, placed at the bottom of the load order, the following skin packs from https://gumroad.com/niero.
 They're available for free (use the discount code), but a donation is suggested.
 The man makes some fantastic mods, and you can probably afford to buy him a coffee.
+The links for the 4k version are provided below, however the 2k are also available.
     * [Cross Courser Strigidae Full 4k](https://niero.gumroad.com/l/brocmon)
     * [Institute Expeditionary Suit Full 4k](https://niero.gumroad.com/l/sUxGr)
     * [Break Action Laser Skin Pack](https://niero.gumroad.com/l/fhdhdh)